Skip to content

 The Sapphire Preferred charges $95 per year with no statement credits to offset it.
 The full $95 is your cost.

-The Amex Gold charges $250, but includes $120 in Uber Cash credits (usable for Uber Eats) and $120 in dining credits at select restaurants.
-If you use both fully, your effective fee is $10.
-If you use only the Uber credits, your effective fee is $130.
+The Amex Gold charges $325, but includes $120 Uber Cash, $120 dining credits at specific partners (Grubhub, Cheesecake Factory, Goldbelly, Wine.com, and others), and $84 at Dunkin' — $324 total.
+If you use all three fully, your effective fee is $1.
+If you use only the Uber credits, your effective fee is $205.
+Not using the credits at all brings the effective fee back to the full $325.

 Edge: Amex Gold if you use the credits.
 Chase Sapphire Preferred if you would not.